thedannymarsh/AutoSort/README.txt

 	-1 millisecond ISIs (Inter-Spike Intervals) must be less than or equal to .5% -The waveform must be cellular
 	-The unit must be sufficiently separated, as determined by the mahalanobis distribution graph on the bottom right of the superplots.
 This is the mahalanobis distance between the cluster of interest and each other cluster, calculated with number of dimensions d, where d=(number of PC spaces used+2) (+2 because energy and waveform peak amplitude are also used in the GMM)
-	-Additionally, a unit can be immediately considered NOT isolated if its L-Ratio is greater than <TBD>

-The plot paths are structured as follows: e.g. ./superplots/5/4_clusters/Cluster_1.png
+	-Additionally, a unit can be immediately considered NOT isolated if its L-Ratio is greater than .1 L-Ratio is calculated as described in (Schmitzer-Torbert et al., 2005) The plot paths are structured as follows: e.g. ./superplots/5/4_clusters/Cluster_1.png
 Where 5 is the electrode number, 4_clusters is the solution (GMM looked for 4 different clusters), and Cluster_1 is the cluster of interest for the image.